fullstackers/bus.io/README.md

 ### Server#in(fn#Function,...)

-The **in** method will use the passed function(s) when a message is received from the `bus.messageExchange()`.
+The **in** method will use the passed function(s) when a message is received from the `bus.exchange()`.
 This allows you to modify the message before it is sent to the `socket`.

 ```javascript